kcufford/portfolio/critique-by-design.md

 <br/>

 After this test, I decided to move forward with my second option of the double-line graph for feedback in Part 4.
+Given that I concluded that the audience for this data is general, this style of visualization would be recognizable for viewers to grasp the story and interpret the data.

 -------------